LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF.md

 author one.
 This is the largest gap between what the design says and what is reachable in game, and it gates anything that wants per-network priorities.

+**THE NEXT MILESTONE IS THE PETPORT UI** -- the pane that shows a unit's info and metrics.
+Deliberately NOT started in the locomotion session: it is pane construction, widget lifecycle and layout, which shares nothing with pathfinder internals, and mixing them wastes a context on noise.
+Start it fresh.

+Read `## The upcycler pane` first.
+Every trap in it applies -- `addListItem` repaints the whole container, a container pane binds three itemgrids by hardcoded name, `setListSelected(list, nil)` throws.
+And the blip bug from the end of that session is the newest one: DO NOT COUPLE A WIDGET'S VISIBILITY TO A CHANGE GATE, because the gate's cache outlives the widget's visibility and the thing never appears again.

 **Locomotion leftovers.** All four classes work; these are refinements.

   - THE OTTER'S NEUTRAL BUOYANCY.
 The amphibious chassis walks the bottom rather